Nathaniel Bassey

-Nathaniel Bassey (born 27 August 1981) is a Nigerian singer, pastor, trumpeter and gospel songwriter popularly known for his songs "Imela", "Onise Iyanu", and "Olowogbogboro."
+Nathaniel Ndianaabasi Bassey (born 27 August 1981) is a Nigerian singer, pastor, trumpeter and gospel songwriter popularly known for his songs "Imela", "Onise Iyanu", and "Olowogbogboro."
 Over the years, Bassey has established himself as one of the prominent and most listened-to gospel ministers in Nigeria.
 His music spans across different genres such as jazz, worship, hymns and medley.
 He attends The Redeemed Christian Church Of God and pastors The Oasis Lagos, the youth church of the RCCG Kings Court in Victoria Island, Lagos.

 Early life and education

 Bassey was born in Lagos, Nigeria, on 27 August 1981.
 He is originally from Ikot Ofon Ikono, Uyo local government area in Akwa-Ibom state, south-south Nigeria.
 Mr. E. Joshua Bassey, his father, was a minister in the Apostolic Church Bashua Assembly.
 He studied international relations and politics at the University of Lagos before moving to London to study politics thereafter.
 Conversely, he studied music at the Middlesex University Summer School.

 Nathaniel Bassey is married to Sarah Bassey.
 They got married in the year 2013, although they had known each other for 12 years before their marriage.